CarlCrossbones/CRUD-User-Application/README.md

 - READ: `/users`
 - UPDATE: `/users/update`
 - DELETE: `/users/delete`

+These endpoints follow RESTful standards with the types of calls being used being GET, POST, PATCH, and DELETE.
+Furthermore, the Java classes are documented with standard Javadoc styles and should adhere to the Google Java Style guide.
 **Note**: for specific details about each endpoint, see the [OpenAPI Specification Chart](/docs/api-spec.yaml).
 This chart is best viewed using [Swagger UI](https://swagger.io/tools/swagger-ui/).

 ## Database Configuration